trees, woods, sunlight

 Our biodiversity-related milestones are fundamental building blocks to our pathway to achieving our 2030 Healthy environment goal.

-We completed our FY2023 milestone of important biodiversity and ecosystems (IBE) baseline mapping for all land and water areas at our operated assets in Minerals Australia and Minerals Americas (excluding OZ Minerals and legacy assets1) with a key highlight being the use of predictive models to identify areas of high ecosystem value in BMA.
+We completed our FY2023 milestone of important biodiversity and ecosystems (IBE) baseline mapping for all land and water areas at our operated assets in Minerals Australia and Minerals Americas (excluding Carrapateena, Prominent Hill and legacy assets1) with a key highlight being the use of predictive models to identify areas of high ecosystem value in BMA.
+Carrapateena, Prominent Hill and legacy assets are intended to be mapped in FY2025.

-BHP worked with CSIRO to develop an approach to identify and map biodiversity features across three nested scales of influence: BHP’s area of influence, the area of influence buffered by 50 kilometres, and the area of influence buffered by terrestrial and marine bioregional boundaries.
-The output of the methodology is a geospatial database that identifies and screens individual biodiversity features against BHP’s definition of important biodiversity and ecosystems.
-More information on the IBE mapping work is provided in the case study here
+As part of our FY2023 milestone, we worked with CSIRO to develop an approach to identify and map biodiversity features across three nested scales of influence: BHP’s area of influence, the area of influence buffered by 50 kilometres and the area of influence buffered by terrestrial and marine bioregional boundaries.
+The output of the methodology is a geospatial database that identifies and screens individual biodiversity features against BHP’s definition of important biodiversity and ecosystems (IBE).
+We define IBE as comprising natural and critical habitat, where critical habitat consists of threatened species and ecosystems, endemic or restricted range species, migratory and congregatory species, and key evolutionary processes.
+For more information on the IBE mapping work refer to the case study here

 Group-level biodiversity strategy